wowthemesnet/mediumish-theme-jekyll/_posts/2019-11-02-WhatIsUXDesign.md

-The sport is sweet spot which every business is trying to achieve.
+This is a sweet spot which every business is trying to achieve.
 Lets break this down:

 1. Desirability - Wished for being useful.